escowin/vvh-financial/README.md

 ## Description

-  Fullstack MVC application made for VVH Financial.
+  MVC application made for VVH Financial.

   I used bcrypt to hash passwords, session middleware to handle employee logins, and I also authguarded crud operations to secure sensitive data.
 Database protection was done by using Sequelize to perform ORM queries to the mysql database.